Herbert Morrison: Festival of Britain

-Morrison lacked a deep concern for foreign affairs, but he was an enthusiastic leader of a major domestic project, the Festival of Britain.
-Starting in 1947, he was the prime mover of the 1951 fair.
+While Morrison lacked a deep concern for foreign affairs, he was the prime mover and enthusiastic leader of the 1951 Festival of Britain, a major project whose planning began in 1947.
 The original goal was to celebrate the centenary of the Great Exhibition of 1851.
 However, the plans were changed.
 It was not to be another World Fair, and international themes were absent; even the Commonwealth was ignored.
 Instead, the Festival focused entirely on Britain and its achievements; it was funded chiefly by the government, with a budget of £12 million.
 The Conservatives gave little support.
 The Labour government was losing support, and the implicit goal of the festival was to give the people a feeling of successful recovery from the war's devastation, as well as promoting British science, technology, industrial design, architecture and the arts.
 Historian Kenneth O. Morgan says the Festival was a "triumphant success" as thousands:

 flocked to the South Bank site, to wander around the Dome of Discovery, gaze at the Skylon, and generally enjoy a festival of national celebration.
 Up and down the land, lesser festivals enlisted much civic and voluntary enthusiasm.
 A people curbed by years of total war and half-crushed by austerity and gloom, showed that it had not lost the capacity for enjoying itself....Above all, the Festival made a spectacular setting as a showpiece for the inventiveness and genius of British scientists and technologists.

-End of political career
+1955 leadership election

 Although Morrison had effectively been Attlee's heir presumptive since the 1930s, Attlee had always distrusted him.
 Attlee remained as Leader through the early 1950s and fought the 1955 election, finally announcing his retirement after Labour's defeat.
 Morrison was then 67, and was seen to be too old to embark on a new leadership role.
 During the leadership election, he was the interim Leader of the Labour Party.
-Although he stood, he finished last, by a wide margin, of the three candidates, with many of his supporters switching to Hugh Gaitskell.
-Gaitskell won the election, and Morrison resigned as Deputy Leader.
-Ironically, Gaitskell's early death in 1963 meant he predeceased Morrison by two years.
+Although he stood, he finished last, by a wide margin, of the three candidates, with many of his supporters switching to Hugh Gaitskell, who won the election.
+Gaitskell asked Morrison to continue as Deputy Leader but he resigned, effectively ending his front-line political career.
+Ironically, Gaitskell predeceased Morrison by two years, dying in 1963.